-Back on June 6, I posted an article on Exercise Tiger, which was a tragic rehearsal that took place off Slapton Sands on the coast of Devon.
+On June 6 of this week, I posted an article on Exercise Tiger, which was a tragic rehearsal for D-Day.
 That article brought me to the notice of Nigel Lewis, who has written extensively on the subject.
 Therefore, I asked him to guest post with us.

 The Cover Plan Conspiracy takes a new look at a subject that I first wrote about in a book published thirty years ago.
 Its American title was Exercise Tiger, after the US landing-operation of that name held in the English Channel in late April, 1944.